csc-training/GenieWebApp.jl/docs/src/openshift/container.md

 # Creating a Container for the Application
-## Installing a Container Engine
+## Installing a Container Manager
-We will use the [Podman](https://podman.io/) container engine for building and running containers.
-We should begin by [installing Podman](https://podman.io/getting-started/installation) by following the instructions on their website.
-We recommend using Podman instead of Docker because Podman does not have a daemon, making it easier to install and run.
-However, we can use the Docker's documentation as [reference for Dockerfile](https://docs.docker.com/engine/reference/builder/) because it is more comprehensive than Podman's documentation.
+We can use either [Docker](https://www.docker.com/) or [Podman](https://podman.io/) for managing containers.
+Both of them use OCI compliant containers, and their CLIs are compatible with each other.
+We should begin by [installing Docker](https://docs.docker.com/get-docker/) or [installing Podman](https://podman.io/getting-started/installation) by following the instructions on their website.
+We recommend using Podman instead of Docker due to its daemon-less design and ability to run rootless mode.
+You can read more in the article [Transitioning from Docker to Podman](https://developers.redhat.com/blog/2020/11/19/transitioning-from-docker-to-podman).

 ## Ignoring Files from the Container
 The container image needs to ignore files that it does not need to function, such as local project files, automatically-generated files, or version control files from the container image.
 We can ignore files by creating a `.dockerignore` file, which works for Genie applications.
+Docker's documentation is a great [reference for Dockerfiles](https://docs.docker.com/engine/reference/builder/).

 ```plaintext
 ## Julia Project